8 min read

 Is "he falls first" the same as "one-sided love"?

-No. "He falls first" is a timing dynamic, not a permanence one.
+No. "He falls first" is a timing dynamic, not a permanence.
 In one-sided love, only one person has feelings.
 In "he falls first," both characters eventually fall; the hero just gets there sooner.
 The trope is about the gap between when he falls and when she recognizes it, not about unrequited feelings.
 The expectation in romance is always mutual love by the end.
 The pleasure is in the asymmetry along the way.

 Can "he falls first" work with a dual POV?